Davi9130/frontend-interview-api/README.md

 ## Question 4

 Question 4.
 Please copy and paste your CustomerV3 code.
-Please define a new custom hook `useFetchCustomer` somewhere outside `CustomerV4.tsx` and use it in `CustomerV4.tsx`.
+Please define a new custom hook `useFetchCustomerResult` somewhere outside `CustomerV4.tsx` and use it in `CustomerV4.tsx`.
 In this way, you will no longer need to use `useEffect` in `CustomerV4.tsx`.
-It is fine to use `useEffect` in `useFetchCustomer`.
+It is fine to use `useEffect` in `useFetchCustomerResult`.

+- Please do not use `useEffect` in `CustomerV4.tsx`.
+- Please create a new ts file and define the custom hook `useFetchCustomerResult`.
-- Please use the V3 endpoint
+- Please use the V3 endpoint.
 - It is OK to use libraries that offer custom hooks, such as react-query and SWR.

 ## Question 5